-At £129.99, these are good value.
-But at £116.99 at Sportsbikeshop currently, they are a bargain and the site's best-seller in boots.
+At just £139.99 it's not hard to see why these boots are top of the best seller chart at Sportsbikeshop.
 And it's not surprising.
 RST has a reputation for good-value kit that performs and these are no exception, particularly for those with a sporting bias.
 A microfibre sports boot, with significant external bracing on the ankle to prevent over-extension, a chunky heel cup and strong toe box.
 It also has TPU padding over the shin and toe sliders and a mid-sole designed to prevent twisting.
 But what makes these perfect for the summer, in addition to their feel and protection, is the perforations in the material allowing air in to keep the foot cool and let it breathe.

 Held Spot Gloves

 These short gloves from Held combine protection, comfort and cooling thanks to their material and design.
 They are formed in goatskin and kangaroo leather with a Superfabric padded section on the landing zone on the palm.
 There is also a double layer of leather on the palm for grip while there is a hefty, though not intrusive, TPU box-section over the knuckles.
 This is vented to allow air in while the leather itself is also perforated for ventilation.
 There's also a Kevlar lining on the back of the hand and a visor wipe.
 I've used these and really like them.
 Seal of Approval - We've tested this product and have found it performs well